'Shame on you:' maid protest greets Strauss-Kahn

 The 62-year-old, who denies all seven counts, including attempted rape, in what prosecutors say was a brutal assault on a 32-year-old immigrant from west Africa, ignored the chants and booing.

-Stepping out of a black sport utility vehicle, the former French presidential hopeful had a serious expression on his face as he calmly entered the court building, his wife Anne Sinclair smiling lightly on his arm.
+Stepping out of a black sport utility vehicle, the former French presidential hopeful, wearing a dark-blue suit and tie and a light-blue shirt, was grave-faced as he entered the court building, his wife Anne Sinclair smiling elegantly on his arm.

 Strauss-Kahn entered his formal plea before Judge Michael Obus in the Manhattan court, setting the stage for a lengthy trial process.

-His arrest and quick resignation from his post as head of the International Monetary Fund threw the global lender and economic policy powerhouse into disarray just as it grapples with debt crises in the European Union.
+Strauss-Kahn's arrest and quick resignation as head of the International Monetary Fund threw the global lender and economic policy powerhouse into disarray just as it grapples with debt crises in the European Union.

 Many in France believe that the Socialist party figure has been mistreated, but the case has also stirred unusually vigorous debate in the country over long-taboo subjects such as sexual harassment.